OmkarAcharekar/Runtime-Aws_Lambda/README.md

             return Err(format!("Empty input, nothing to echo."));
         }

-        // rtlambda leaves use-case specific concerns such as event JSON deserialization to the handler.
+        // Runtime-Aws_Lambda leaves use-case specific concerns such as event JSON deserialization to the handler.
         // In this example we do not deserialize the event.
 Use serde_json or any other library to perform deserialization if needed.

         // Echo the event back as a string.